Keeping Our Members Safe

-ENGLAND – All our gyms in England are temporarily closed due to the third national lockdown
+ENGLAND – All our gyms in England will re-open on 12th April.

 - Do I have to wear a mask and/or gloves?

 Please wear a mask when you enter and leave the gym.
 It is not mandatory that members wear masks/gloves in England, instead, we ask that you frequently wash your hands.
 As of Monday 14th September, in Wales and Scotland, it’s compulsory to wear a mask when you attend the gym.
 The latest guidelines from the Welsh and Scottish Government state that you must wear a face covering when:

 – Entering/exiting the gym